PankajRPandey/BrandNewTab/README.md

 ## Try this extension in developer mode

-Follow these steps to run BrandNewTab in Google Chrome or latest Microsoft Edge  as a developer.
+**Follow these steps to run BrandNewTab in Google Chrome or latest Microsoft Edge as a developer.**

 - Clone this repo or Download & unzip repo
-- Open the url chrome://extensions/ in Google Chrome or edge://extensions/ in Microsoft Edge.
+- Open url
+  ``chrome://extensions/`` in Google Chrome OR
+  ``edge://extensions/`` in Microsoft Edge.
 - Click on _Developer mode_ toggle button so that you can see developer options.
 - Click on the **Load unpacked** button
 - Browse to the location where this repo (BrandNewTab folder) is saved/cloned and select it as the extension directory.

+<strong>Follow these steps to run BrandNewTab in Mozilla Firefox as a developer.</strong>

+- Clone this repo or Download & unzip repo
+- Open url
+  ``about:debugging#/runtime/this-firefox`` in Mozilla Firefox
+- Click on the **Load Temporary Add-on…** button
+- Browse to the location where this repo (BrandNewTab folder) is saved/cloned and select ``manifest.json`` file as the Add-on file.

 ## Screenshots